aarontravass/deno-logger/README.md

-# http_logger - A tiny, 0 Dependency http logger for Deno
+# http_logger - A tiny http logger for Deno

 ## Example
 ```ts